embaldridge/grant-proposals/Postdoc-proposal.md

 While a comparative approach can be a powerful approach for addressing broad ecological questions, the data needed to address these types of questions does not lend itself well to traditional hypothetico-deductive methods [@blackburn2004method].
 Rather, I will use an information-theoretic approach   to generate simulated communities based on theoretical models, and then compare the simulated data to the empiricial data to determine which theoretical models have the best empirical support.

 **Objective 1:Determine which spatial and temporal scales are organismally relevant.**
-Ecology is the study of the distribution of organisms in relation to their environment, encompassing both spatial and temporal relationships.
 Unification of spatial and temporal scaling relationships across taxa relative to an organism and the relative position in the ecological hierarchy (organism, population, community, etc.) will provide a framework for developing more accurate predictive models of ecological pattern and processes that are spatially/temporally explicit.

 **Objective 2 :Identify the scales over which space-for-time substitutions can be made.**
 Although space-for-time substitutions have been used in ecology with varying degrees of efficacy[@pickett1989space], there has been little work done on when space-for-time substitutions can be reasonably used, and over what scales, if any, the relationship between space and time is reliable.